StarrFox/mcspoil/README.md

 # mcspoil

 modpack for wizspoil

 ## TODO

-add supplementaries (requires moonlight lib version that isnt on modrinth)
+use modrinth supplementaries (requires moonlight lib version that isnt on modrinth)